sradics/digital-garden/_notes/About my usage of Fleeting Notes, Permanent notes and Literature Notes.md

 ## Index notes
 An index note marks note that act as entry point to find other notes.
 Or like Maps of Content provide a high level intro about a topic and provide possibilities to drill down.

 ### Storing of index notes
 Index notes are tagged with #type/index-note.

 Maps of Content are a sub type of Index notes.
+I tag them with #MOC .

 ## Examples for using the different note types